BorhanSaflo/tourify-backend/README.md

 1. **`/api/destination/:id`**

    - **Method**: GET
    - **Description**: Returns the details of a destination with the specified id.
-The details include the destination's name, country, description, images, and reviews.
+The details include the destination's name, country, description, images, likes, dislikes, isLiked, isDisliked, isSaved, and reviews.

 1. **`/api/destination/:id/like`**